 #39 Textured Pixie with Highlighted Dimension

-The highlights woven through this cut catch light in a way that adds depth without changing the overall color story, which is a more sophisticated approach than an all-over color or heavy foils would be.
-The defined layers give the slightly wavy texture something to work with, and the result is a cut that looks like it has movement even when you’re standing still.
-The length is short enough to be genuinely easy but long enough through the top to have some versatility in how you style it day to day.
+The highlights in this cut show depth and maintain the same color story.
+This is a more advanced technique than a full color or heavy foils.
+The defined layers give the slightly wavy texture something to work with so that it appears the cut has movement even when you’re standing still.
+The length is short enough to be genuinely easy, but still long enough at the top to have a little versatility in how you style it from day to day.

 #40 Feathered Shaggy Pixie with Crown Lift